FGI Fetes ‘Modern Voices’ at Night of Stars Gala

 With what Doonan described as “The Price Is Right” worthy cheers, the QVC-ers were not to be overlooked or unheard.
 Accepting the Beauty prize, IT Cosmetics founder Jamie Kern Lima lengthily detailed her homegrown enterprise.
 But when you sell your start-up beauty brand to L’Oréal Paris for $1.2 billion and outrank Taylor Swift and Beyoncé on the 2017 Forbes America’s Self-Made Women’s List, why not?
 QVC president and chief executive officer Michael George, the Multi Media Retail Leadership award winner, also emphasized the customer connection.
 He said, “Our industry is changing at this extraordinary pace.
 Drones and other things are coming.
 But what has stayed absolutely constant is the power of extraordinary products, great design and great style to lift people up.”

-Accepting the Humanitarian award, Macy’s Inc. chairman Terry J. Lundgren was also about the human connection, namely artisans in Rwanda making baskets for the retailer.
+Accepting the Humanitarian award, Macy’s Inc. chairman Terry J. Lundgren was also about the human connection, namely 2,000 women in Rwanda making burlap baskets for the retailer and a sustainable business for themselves.
 During cocktails, his presenter Tommy Hilfiger offered his take on modern voices — “social media — you either get with the program or you don’t.”

 Sustainability award winner Marie-Claire Daveu of Kering reminded attendees, “In the luxury business we have a specific responsibility because we set the trends but we all have the creativity to set a new business model for the entire fashion industry merging, business, design and sustainability to become better than we are today for a better future together.”